Five User Research Methods for Better Digital Products

 Conducting user research can help you create useful, well-loved web and mobile applications.
 Otherwise, you run the risk of designing products based on personal biases and hunches, which are often wrong.
 Here are five methods to help you build better digital products.

 Websites or digital products that employ user research and user testing are based on what visitors actually want rather than on what we assume they want.
 If you don’t do research or track users and a product fails, you might have no idea why.
 Conducting user research and deploying those insights into the products you build will result in happier customers.
-Being better able to address your customers’ needs helps web sustainability by getting folks what they need fast, minimizing the need to search around for an answer.
+More effectively addressing your customers’ needs also improves web sustainability by quickly delivering what people need, reducing the resources necessary to find answers or accomplish a task.
 Everybody wins.

 Five User Research Methods